andr-ew/eggs/lib/doc/adding-an-engine.md

 is there an engine missing from the list? it's because you haven't added it yet!

-here I'll go through the steps of how I added [molly the poly](https://github.com/markwheeler/molly_the_poly) to eggs, and hopefully that'll help you do the same
+here I'll go through the steps of how I added [molly the poly](https://github.com/markwheeler/molly_the_poly) to eggs, and hopefully that'll help you add something else

 ## STEP 1: copy & paste